iterorganization/Fusion-Conventions/docs/Geometry_Descriptions_for_Fusion_Conventions.md

 **Use case:**

-This geometry type is used to describe an axisymmetric volumes.
+This geometry type is used to describe an axisymmetric volume.
 Since each cross-section in the r,z-plane is the same for this geometry, it is sufficient to describe it by a polygon in the r,z-plane.

 **Extra requirements:**